Last Modified: 23 May 2016

 You will be expected to carry your own luggage, including moving about busy public transport hubs, up stairs and escalators and on and off buses and trains.
-Although you won't be required to walk long distances with your luggage, you are expected to be able to walk and handle your own luggage for up to 30 minutes.
-Good general fitness and mobility plays a big part in making your trip more enjoyable In some locations it may be possible to hire porters.
+Although you won't be required to walk long distances, you are expected to be able to walk and handle your own luggage for up to 30 minutes.
+Good general fitness and mobility plays a big part in making your trip more enjoyable In some locations it may be possible to hire porters at extra expense paid locally.
 Please ask your trip leader for help to arrange this if possible but be prepared to manage your own luggage.

 Beijing - Acrobat show

 Yangshuo - Cooking School & Market Tour

 1. Please note that these trips are for adults and children travelling together and there must be at least one child under 18 with you.

 2. Minimum age for children on this trip is 5 years old.

 3.A discount of 10% applies on this trip to children under 15 years of age at time of travel.

 4. Please provide Intrepid or your booking agent with a colour scanned copy of the personal details page from your passport at time of booking.